Periodontist in Seattle, WA

 Supports Long-Term Oral Health

 Maintaining gum health is essential for overall oral wellness, reducing the risk of future dental complications.
+Regular periodontal care also protects restorations like crowns and bridges, ensuring they remain stable and functional for years to come.

 Frequently Asked Questions

 Gum disease typically starts with poor oral hygiene.
 When we don't clean our teeth properly, a film of bacteria called plaque forms on the teeth.
 If not removed daily through brushing and flossing, this plaque can harden into tartar.
 Only dental professionals can remove tartar.
 Other factors that may contribute to gum disease include smoking, hormonal changes, certain medications, and some health conditions like diabetes.
+Genetic factors can also increase susceptibility to gum disease, even with good oral hygiene habits, making consultation with a periodontist important.

 You should be aware of several signs that could point to gum issues: